arpitjain099/digitalgov.gov/content/news/2015/04/2015-04-28-trends-on-tuesday-federal-app-development-trends.md

 expirydate: 2025-01-01
 ---

 {{< legacy-img src="2015/04/600-x-250-Apple-App-Store-and-Android-Google-Play-icons.jpg" alt="Apple App Store and Android Google Play icons" >}}Mobile apps meet real world needs.
-App development is not a homogenous process, however.
+App development is not a homogeneous process, however.

 Apple and Android devices are overwhelmingly dominant in device ownership and app development.
 So, we examined the [Federal Mobile Apps Directory](http://www.usa.gov/mobileapps.shtml) for iOS and Android offerings.
 We noticed a predominance of iOS applications: 170 apps were available on iOS, while only 93 were available on Android.